Social care quality standards

 The NICE Collaborating Centre for Social Care (NCCSC) uses NICE’s methods and processes to develop social care guidance for NICE.
 NICE will use the guidance as a basis for its quality standards for social care.

 NICE quality standards are a concise set of statements designed to drive and measure improvements in the quality of care.
 They are not mandatory; they are intended for use in conjunction with the frameworks and regulation already in place, providing practical support to help drive up the quality of adult and children's care.

-NICE has so far published social care quality standards on the following topics:
+NICE has so far published social care quality standards on a number of topics, including:

-The NCCSC supported the implementation of these pilot quality standards and developed some products, including films and resources tailored to specific audiences, to illustrate how the quality standards can be put into practice.
+The NCCSC supported the implementation of the pilot quality standards and developed some products, including films and resources tailored to specific audiences, to illustrate how the quality standards can be put into practice.
 View quality standard resources